pivotal/docs-tap/uninstall.md

     tanzu package installed delete tap -n tap-install
     ```

-- If you install individual Tanzu Application Platform packages instead of using predefined profiles,
+- If you install any additional packages that were not in the predefined profiles,
-follow these steps to delete the installed individual packages:
+follow these steps to delete the individual packages:

     1. List the installed packages by running: